AnIdiotsGuide/discordjs-bot-guide/coding-guides/cleverbot-integration.md

 Cleverbot **NO LONGER** offers a free trial; this guide page will **NOT** be updated to use any other module.
 {% endhint %}

-I've had this request since I started my Idiot's Guide, in fact it was one of the very first requests I had, but I had a feeling it would be a disappointing short episode, maybe a 5 minute long episode.
+I've had this request since I started An Idiot's Guide, in fact it was one of the very first requests I had, but I had a feeling it would be a disappointing short episode, maybe a 5 minute long episode.
 But for a written guide it'd be perfect!

 So to get started, let's grab the example from [getting started](../getting-started/getting-started-long-version.md) and shove it in a file.